Ibtisam34/To-do-list/README.md

 # to-do-list

-Its a  my first page of to-do-list PROJECT as per the requirements of the project.
-It is designed using HTML and CSS  & JAVASCRIPT & webpack
+In this project, I built a simple HTML list of To-Do tasks.
+I  built it using HTML, CSS, JavaScript, and webpack and served it by a webpack dev server.

 ## Built With